 5. Diaper bag: You need a good diaper bag.
 You want it to be really big, because you carry a ridiculous amount of shit in there.
 Sometimes literally.
-I still use and carry my Hudson diaper bag, but I also really love the convenience (and style) of this chevron diaper + stroller bag from Skip Hop.
+I love and use this backpack style diaper bag, but I also really love the convenience (and style) of this chevron diaper + stroller bag from Skip Hop.

 7. Infant Carrier: Your baby is going to spend a lot of time in this (in the car, in the stroller, chilling in restaurants, etc.) and it is the thing that needs to be the safest out of the baby essentials.
 I did a lot of research and the Graco Snugride 35 is highly rated for safety, comes in cute colors, and can be used with most strollers (though you will need a converter specific to your stroller).
 UPDATE: Our Graco didn’t survive a TSA search and by the second time around, UPPAbaby had come out with an infant carrier (we love their stroller – see #9) so we used the UPPAbaby Mesa with our second baby and absolutely loved it.
 It is a breeze to install the base compared to the Graco (or other infant carriers) and clicks right into our stroller.
 Definitely recommend it.